Hakeem Manzoor: Career

-Manzoor joined civil administration (JKAS) and excelled in various capacities, earning a reputation as a highly efficient and capable officer.
-Over his career, he served as the Custodian of Evacuees Property - Jammu, Assistant Commissioner, Secretary Jammu Development Authority (JDA), Resident Commissioner Government of Jammu & Kashmir, New Delhi, Additional Secretary/Director of Agriculture Department Government of Jammu & Kashmir, Director School Education Kashmir and later as Deputy Commissioner Baramulla.
+Manzoor joined Jammu and Kashmir Administrative Service (JKAS) civil administration and excelled in various capacities, earning a reputation as a highly efficient and capable officer.
+Over his career, he served as the Custodian of Evacuees Property - Jammu, Assistant Commissioner, Secretary, Jammu Development Authority (JDA), Resident Commissioner Government of Jammu & Kashmir, New Delhi, Additional Secretary/Director of Agriculture Department Government of Jammu & Kashmir, Director School Education Kashmir and later as Deputy Commissioner Baramulla.
 His exceptional leadership, administrative acumen, and commitment to public service earned him immense respect among colleagues and the community.
 He was known for his integrity, visionary approach, and ability to implement impactful policies that brought positive change.
 His contributions to governance and public welfare left a lasting legacy, making him one of the most respected officers of his time.

 In addition to serving in various governmental roles in Jammu & Kashmir (princely state), Hakeem Manzoor was deeply involved with several esteemed literary institutions.
 Notably, he served as the President of Bazm Farogh-e-Urdu Jammu for 15 years.
-His literary affiliations also included roles as Vice President of the All India Urdu Writers and Editors Forum, Vice President of the Association for Development of Urdu Hind (Jammu), Convenor of the All India Urdu-Hindi Sangam (Kashmir), President of the Jammu & Kashmir Writers Council, President of the Association of Poets (Srinagar), Secretary of Arbab-e-Zoak (Srinagar)and President Writers Guild (Srinagar).
+His literary affiliations also included roles as Vice President of the All India Urdu Writers and Editors Forum, Vice President of the Association for Development of Urdu Hind (Jammu), Convenor of the All-India Urdu-Hindi Sangam (Kashmir), President of the Jammu & Kashmir Writers Council, President of the Association of Poets (Srinagar), Secretary of Arbab-e-Zoaq (Srinagar)and President Writers Guild (Srinagar).